COLUMNS

 Ryan Murphy Is Back At It Again With Trauma Fest “Monsters: The Lyle and Erik Menendez Story”

-The show became one of Netflix’s biggest hits and won Evan Peters an 3mmy for his starring role.
+The show became one of Netflix’s biggest hits and won Evan Peters an Emmy for his starring role.
 Now, Murphy is tackling one of the most captivating trials of the 80s and 90s — the Lyle and Erik Menendez Story.

-For those of us who weren’t alive while this sensational case was being tried, just know: it captured the nation for years.
+For those of us who weren’t alive while this sensational case was being tried, just know: it captivated the nation for years.
 Long story short, the case saw two California rich boys, Erik and Lyle Menendez, stand trial for murdering their parents with shotguns in cold blood.

 This is the question Ryan Murphy is trying to unpack in the ambitious Monsters: The Lyle and Erik Menendez Story.
 Delving deep into the murders, the boys, their motivations, and the history of the family, Murphy’s epic is a study in scale.
 It takes us through decades, then zeroes in on crucial minutes of the case, then zooms back out again.

 I have to admit, it’s an impressive watch.
-First of all, it does what good TV should do: keeps your eyes glued to the TV.
+First of all, it does what good TV should do: keep your eyes glued to the TV.
 Just like the real trail itself, you can’t look away.
 From the standout performances to the directorial decisions, Monsters is a feat of television — so why is it so controversial?

 Monsters has been criticized by both Menendez brothers, some viewers who found it too “sexy,” and critics of true crime as a whole.
 But is it worth the watch?
 And what does Kim Kardashian have to do with it?
 Read on for the full scoop.